-At times, the stock has broken the support of all moving day averages.
-Currently, LULU is trading 1.3% above its 20-day moving average, 9.0% above its 50-day moving average, and 4.7% above its 200-day moving average.
+The stock has broken the support and is trading below all moving day averages.
+Currently, LULU is trading 8.9% above its 20-day moving average, 12.6% above its 50-day moving average, and 3.2% below its 200-day moving average.

 The Schwab US Mid-Cap ETF (SCHM) invests 0.28% of its holdings in Lululemon Athletica.
-This ETF tracks a market-cap-weighted index of midcap stocks in the Dow Jones US Total Stock Market Index.
+The ETF tracks a market-cap-weighted index of mid-cap stocks in the Dow Jones US Total Stock Market Index.

-The competitors of Lululemon Athletica (LULU) and their market caps are:
+The competitors of Lululemon Athletica (LULU) and their market caps are as follows:

-Lululemon Athletica (LULU) has raised the following projections for fiscal 4Q15:
+The company has made the following projections for fiscal 4Q15:

-- net revenue to be in the range of $690 million–$695 million, an increase of 15% and ~19% on a constant dollar basis as compared to fiscal 4Q14
+- Net revenue to be in the range of $690 to $695 million, an increase of 15% and ~19% on a constant dollar basis as compared to fiscal 4Q14.

 Lululemon Athletica (LULU) reported fiscal 3Q15 net revenue of $479.7 million, a rise of 14.4% when compared to net revenue of $419.4 million in fiscal 3Q14.
 Its net income and EPS (earnings per share) fell to $53.2 million and $0.38, respectively, in fiscal 3Q15 as compared to net income and EPS of $60.5 million and $0.42, respectively, in fiscal 3Q14.